-Is your organization planning to boost its IT service management (ITSM) maturity level by formally entering the world of change management?
+Is your organization planning to boost its IT service management (ITSM) maturity level by formally entering the world of change management (or change control as it's now called in ITIL 4)?
 Why formally?
-All companies deal with change, but not all do so in a consistent and controlled way, i.e. with a formal change management capability.
-If you are, where do you start, and how demanding do you need to get with the change management processes that you wish to implement?
+All companies deal with change, but not all do so in a consistent and controlled way, i.e. with a formal change management (or change control) capability.
+If you are, where do you start, and how demanding do you need to get with the change management processes (or change control practices) that you wish to implement?
 This blog will attempt to provide some assistance in helping you along with your change management journey.

-The purpose of change management is to improve the availability of IT services, especially the services that are critical for the ongoing welfare of the business.
-And by introducing a formal change management capability, the adverse effect of failed changes – disruptions to the IT services – should be minimized.
+The purpose of change management (and change control) is to improve the availability of IT services, especially the services that are critical for the ongoing welfare of the business.
+And by introducing a formal change management, or change control, capability the adverse effect of failed changes – the disruptions to IT services – should be minimized.

 Doing nothing is not a viable option, as changes will always need to be made to the IT infrastructure; and thus a capability needs to be put into place to ensure that changes are made by the least disruptive means possible.